 The City of Orange (not to be confused with the County of Orange) is in the county of the same name, but it definitely has an identity of its own.
 Quaint and charming, Orange is a welcoming change of pace from the hustle & bustle of many parts of Southern California.
 If you’re looking for an escape from a bigger city like Los Angeles, or want to enjoy all the benefits of living in SoCal – sunny weather, chill vibes, gorgeous beaches – minus many of the negatives, this city is it!

 Unlike other surrounding areas, Orange has preserved its vintage houses, many of which were built before 1920.
 Along with these delightful homes, the city is also unique in that it surrounds a small, tight-knit city called Villa Park.
 Those looking for an alternative to the grind of living in L.A. (with its overcrowding, hyper-competition, and so on) will find a more laidback suburban sprawl where they can stretch their legs and literally breathe in cleaner air.
 Ah, it’s refreshing to live in Orange!
-Here’s what to know before planning your move to Orange!
+If you’ve already made your decision, then any one of the top Orange moving companies can make it happen.
+Plus here’s what to know before planning your move to Orange!

 Living in Orange, CA: What to Know Before Moving to Orange